ABMoW/ABMoW/README.md

 ## Installation

 Installation of the files into army builder is very simple.
-Simple clone the project to a local directory and run the following command(On Windows), substituting the directory you cloned the project to for **\<Cloned Directory\>**
+Simple clone the project to a local directory and run the appropriate following command, substituting the directory you cloned the project to for **\<Cloned Directory\>**

+### Windows
     mklink /J "<Cloned directory>\ABMoW\Data Files" "C:\ProgramData\Army Builder\data\Manowar"

-For other operating systems use the appropriate link command.
+### OSX

+    ln -s "<Cloned directory>/ABMoW/Data Files" "<~/Library/Application Support/Army Builder/data/Manowar"

 By using a link to install the files, they can be modified in the local git directory and they will automatically be available for Army Builder without having to perform an intermediate copy step.